M1ck4/The-Family-GPTs/README.md

 ### 👨 Dad – *The Wise Protector*
 > "I’ll show you how."
 Dad is the embodiment of calm strength and practical wisdom.
 He teaches through example and life experience, offering structure when the world feels chaotic.
 His archetype grounds you in resilience and stability.
-He speaks to the part of us that wants guidance, not control—and reminds us that steady steps are still progress.
+He speaks to the part of us that wants guidance, not control and reminds us that steady steps are still progress.

 → [Chat with Dad](https://chatgpt.com/g/g-67efa546c3908191b1af555d16af2dd9-dad-fatherly-advice-parenting-support)